draios/grafana-sysdig-datasource/README.md

 With the Sysdig datasource installed you can add your custom panels.

+**Few words about aggregated panels**

-**NOTE** In Sysdig, number panels, bar charts and histograms display aggregated data (i.e. a single data point across the entire time window).
+In Sysdig, number panels, bar charts and histograms display aggregated data (i.e. a single data point across the entire time window).
 By default, Grafana loads time series and then apply an additional aggregation to data points to calculate a single value (displayed in the Singlestat panel for instance).

 In order to maintain the same aggregation mechanism and precision offered by Sysdig API, you can create panels with the "Fetch single data point" flag turned on.
 This will instruct the datasource to make an aggregated data request to the API.